Car Scrap Yard or Salvage? Which Better for Selling your Car?

 When selling a Junker car there are three options you can explore:

-- you can sell if off privately (provided it is drivable of course)
+- Sell if privately (provided it is drivable of course)

-- Take it to an automotive salvage yard
+- Sell your car to a salvage yard

-- Take it to automotive scrap yard to pieced and sold off
+- Take it to car scrap yard to pieced and sold off

 An automotive salvage yard or junkyard is essentially a business that purchases damaged, wrecked, unusable, or junk cars from owners who no longer have any use for them.
+For vehicles that no longer work, selling your car to a salvage yard can be a great option.
 But in certain cases, these places will buy your junk car even if it is in working condition.
 It is a common misconception that your car must not be running in order for an automotive salvage yard to purchase it, but that is assuredly not the case.

 Once you are ready to get rid of the junk car, all you have to do is give a call to the salvage yard and provide them with details such as description, make, model, etc. Afterwards, the salvage yard presents you with an offer.
 If it is acceptable, they will send someone to tow away the vehicle.
 There is no fee for towing the car as it is generally included in the price of the offer.
 Alternatively, you can drop the car at the lot.